-All people nominated for a National NAIDOC Award must be Aboriginal and/or Torres Strait Islander, as defined by the following:
+All people nominated for a National NAIDOC Week Award must be Aboriginal and/or Torres Strait Islander, as defined by the following:

-- Be of Aboriginal and/or Torres Strait Islander descent
+- be of Aboriginal and/or Torres Strait Islander descent;

-- Be accepted as an Aboriginal and/or Torres Strait Islander by an Aboriginal and/or Torres Strait Islander community.
+- be accepted as an Aboriginal and/or Torres Strait Islander by an Aboriginal and/or Torres Strait Islander community.

 Final selection may be subject to the provision of additional information.